nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws4.md

     ## Step 4: Terminating the Instance

-    Once you have completed your tasks and are sure you do not need the instance any longer, you may terminate the instance by returning to [AWS Management Console](.
+    Once you have completed your tasks and are sure you do not need the instance any longer, you may terminate the instance by returning to [AWS Management Console](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#Instances:sort=instanceId).

     !!!
 Warning